 As for the app, there are some pretty strict safety precautions in place, meaning that your account details and money are safe.

 There are mixed reviews about Plum’s customer service.
 They have a Trustpilot score of 4.3, which is generally very good.
 However, there are some complaints about the amount of time it takes for money to transfer out of your Plum account.
 Many users have claimed it’s taken over 7 working days to access their funds when withdrawing from investments, which isn’t ideal, but it is on par with Plum’s main competitors.

 What’s more, the customer service times are limited.
 Although they have support team hours from 0900–1700 on weekdays, and 1000–1600 on Saturdays and Sundays, people have reported struggles speaking to someone on the phone.

 There aren’t many services like Plum out there.
 That in itself is enough to make this app stand out.
 What’s more, there are several neat features and quality of life improvements that have been introduced to the service.
 Clearly, the team at Plum has plenty of vision when it comes to improving the service.

 Ultimately, if you’re someone who struggles setting money aside each month, Plum can be an incredibly useful little app.
 Whether you use the free version to stick to your financial goals or the paid versions to invest and earn interest on your money, there is plenty to like about Plum.

 The fees for using the service are relatively low, while the app itself is easy and intuitive to navigate.
 You can also rest assured that your money is safe when using the service.
 However, sometimes it can take a while to access your funds, which might be an issue for some.
-Additionally, the customer service has been a bit hit-and-miss.
+Additionally, the customer service has been a bit hit-and-miss outside of business hours.
 However, overall, it’s an impressive service that Plum offers.